kushagra-xo/blog/content/posts/what-is-ui-ux?/index.md

 > Fact: UX is not limted digitally, it can encompass things like chairs, door locks and even clothes as i mentioned above.

 ![ux](ux.png)

-## Conclusion
-So the next time you use any product, you may wanna appericiate the underlying efforts of UX/UX developers that ensure that you never have to think about them.